 Thankfully it was only intermittent, otherwise my ovary could have been damaged beyond repair, especially if the above incident last summer was indeed the first occurrence of torsion in this whole mess.
 But in the OR, everything was put back in place and the hernia was sewn up.

 So what’s the take away from this?
 Just because you have endo and you have pelvic pain doesn’t mean that endo is the only source of pain.
-Be vigilant about how your symptoms appear and you may be able to detect differences that may save you a lot of trouble (and pain) in the long run.
+Be vigilant about how your symptoms appear and you may be able to detect differences that may save you a lot of trouble, time, and pain in the long run.